anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 1. Verify the MASA signature as described in {{Section 5.6.1 of !RFC8995}} against the pre-installed manufacturer trust anchor (e.g., IDevID).
 2. Provisionally install the initial domain trust anchor contained in the `pinned-domain-cert` field of the voucher.
-3. Validate the registrar LDevID certificate received in the `agent-provided-proximity-registrar-cert` field of the previously received tPVR artifact using the pinned domain certificate;
+3. Validate the registrar EE certificate received in the `agent-provided-proximity-registrar-cert` field of the previously received tPVR artifact using the pinned domain certificate;
    this terminates the "provisional state" for the object security within the authenticated self-contained objects that in BRSKI-PRM replace the direct TLS connection to the registrar in BRSKI {{!RFC8995}} (see {{agt_prx}}).
 4. Verify registrar signature of the Voucher' artifact similar as described in {{Section 5.6.1 of !RFC8995}}, but use the pinned domain certificate instead of the MASA certificate for the verification.